Beyond the Penguins: Hidden Gems in Punta Arenas, Chile

 The bus ride would take us to Torres del Paine, where jagged granite peaks and luminous glaciers wait beyond the map’s quiet edge.
 Over coffee and a plate of something comforting, the small details of travel settled into place: the clink of utensils, the buses timetable memorized like a secret and the soft promise that in a few hours we’d trade asphalt for wind and vast Patagonian skies.

-This time we started with sunshine in a glass — a bright, fresh-squeezed orange juice — alongside a jewel-toned raspberry juice and a cozy, indulgent dirty chai latte, its warmth laced with just a whisper of spice.
+Once again, we started with sunshine in a glass — a bright, fresh-squeezed orange juice — alongside a jewel-toned raspberry juice and a cozy, indulgent dirty chai latte, its warmth laced with just a whisper of spice.

 Eggs Benedict crowned with silky smoked salmon and a playful swirl of tangy cream cheese, joined by a pillowy veggie omelette — each bite bright and beautifully balanced.
 The food felt effortless yet refined and the service was swift and friendly, making our favorite breakfast spot in Punta Arenas an ideal spot for a delicious morning.

 Sated and smiling, we wandered over to the local bus terminal to collect the tickets we'd reserved at Bus Sur — the easiest way to reach Torres del Paine is by two connecting buses.
-From Punta Arenas the first stretch is a scenic three‑hour ride to Puerto Natales, where you hop onto the second vehicle for the final two‑hour trip into the park.
+From Punta Arenas the first stretch is a scenic three‑hour ride to Puerto Natales, where you hop onto the second bus for the final two‑hour trip into the park.
 That second bus drops you in the town center (there are a few regional stops), so it’s easy to find your lodgings or make your way to the trailheads.
-Each leg runs about $10-$30 USD and we’d already booked the return — about $75 USD for the round trip in total.
+Each leg runs about $10-30 USD and we’d already booked the return — about $75 USD for the round trip in total.

-Travel /
+Travel |

-• Punta Arenas bus terminal 》Puerto Natales bus terminal (3 hours via bus) $10 USD
+Punta Arenas bus terminal 》Puerto Natales bus terminal (3 hours via bus) $10 USD

-• Puerto Natales bus terminal 》Torres del Paine (2-3 hours via bus) $15-29 USD
+Puerto Natales bus terminal 》Torres del Paine (2-3 hours via bus) $15-29 USD

 Once in Torres del Paine, arrange with your stay for a pick up or local transportation.